lostintangent/gitdoc/README.md

 - `GitDoc: Enable` - Enables auto-commits.
 This command is only visible when GitDoc isn't already enabled.

 - `GitDoc: Disable` - Disables auto-commits.
 This command is only visible when GitDoc is enabled.

+- `GitDoc: Toggle Status Bar Icon Visibility` - Toggles whether the GitDoc status bar icon is always visible or only visible when GitDoc is enabled.
+This provides a quick way to toggle the `gitdoc.alwaysShowStatusBarIcon` setting.

 - `GitDoc: Commit` - Manually commits changes.
 This command allows you to trigger a commit without waiting for the auto-commit interval.